benjmac/combine-actions/README.md

+# redux-action-combiner

+## About
-Is meant to create a link between two pieces of state, to clean up the reducer of unnecessary cases.
-Also, you can visually connect those two actions, making it easier to follow the flow of the code when others are reading.
+Redux Action Combiner [middleware](https://github.com/reactjs/redux/blob/master/docs/advanced/Middleware.md) is meant to create a link between two pieces of state and to clean up the reducer of unnecessary cases.
+It also allows you can visually connect two actions, making it easier for you and others to follow the flow of the action creators / state.

+Redux Action Combiner works seamlessly along side other middeware.

+## Why use Redux Action Combiner?

+It makes linking and updating state easier and more logical than ever.
+Of course this isn't for all instances.

+It assumes you will be wanting to add to the same type of the original example, messages is an array, a new message will be added to that array.
+A list of items in an object, adding a new item to that object.

 //action creator must have action.payload...

-Of course this isn't for all instances
-It assumes you will be wanting to add it to the same type of the original example, messages is an array, a new message will be added to that array.
-A list of items in an object, adding a new item to that object.

 I could have made it to where it would take multiple things to be combined but, I want it to where only two, as you have to create a specific name for your middleware to then be plugged ins.
 As in newMessage, newItem etc...